marcelreppi/shape2geohash/README.md

   * `envelope`: Includes all geohashes that are inside the rectangular border of the shape.
   * `insideOnly`: Includes only the geohashes that are fully within the polygon.
   * `border`: Includes only the geohashes that intersect with the border of the polygon.
+* `minIntersect`: Percentage value between `0` and `1`.
+Defines the minimum area of a geohash that needs to be covered by the polygon to be included in the geohash list.
+This is only relevant for the edge of the polygon when using the hashMode `intersect`.
 * `customWriter`: Custom `Writable` Stream that can used for custom stream processing.
 See [Custom Stream Processing](#custom-stream-processing) section for more details.

 ## Custom Stream Processing